 It turns out we’re terrible at answering these questions too when we rely on our perceptions.
 When it comes to identifying top connectors in an organisation, the overlap between management’s perceptions and a formal network analysis is as little as 30-40%.

 Which makes organizational network analysis all the more useful in performance management.
-Below is a simple primer on ONA and a few key findings about successful teams.

 A brief tutorial on organizational network analysis